Who we are

 Worship Drumcliffe Union with Kilnasoolagh

 Regular worship time at Drumcliffe (Ennis) is every Sunday Holy Communion at 11.30am.
-Kilnasoolagh Church, Newmarket-on-Fergus, has Morning Prayer on 1st and 3rd Sundays at 11.30am and Holy Communion on 2nd and 4th Sundays at 9.30am.
+Kilnasoolagh Church, Newmarket-on-Fergus, has Morning Prayer on 1st and 3rd Sundays at 11.30am and Holy Communion on 2nd and 4th Sundays at 11.30am.
 Christ Church Spanish Point Holy Communion services are every 1st and 3rd Sunday at 9.30am in winter, and there are services every Sunday during summer months, with the addition of Morning Prayer on 2nd and 4th Sundays at 9.30am.
+For 5th Sundays we repeat the 4th Sunday schedule.
 St. Fachtnan’s, Kilfenora is an occasional gathering, on an ecumenical basis.
-See the church diary on this website for further information about 5th Sundays and other occasional services and events.
+For information on church fees (for weddings and funerals) please see here.
+Of course there is no fee for Baptisms.